Skip to main content

 2 min read

-“Recognition rather than recall.” - Neilson Norman Group
+“Recognition rather than recall.”

-“Working software over comprehensive documentation.” - The Agile Manifesto
+“Working software over comprehensive documentation.”

-These two principles are often integral to human-centred agile projects.
+These two principles are often integral to human-centered agile projects.
 The former prioritises designing for users’ needs, while the latter focuses on delivering valuable products and services to them as quick as possible.
 Sounds straightforward, right?

 Well, it depends – as any good consultant would tell you.